Hamster Cage

 A former student came by my studio to show me the tiny amount of work he had done in the past four months.
 He is incredibly talented and the work had a fresh, unique style.
 He said he was not able to get much done, even though he has lots of time to animate.
 After chatting with him for an hour, he told me that this has been a problem since childhood.
 Every time he starts making something, he feels like it is never good enough, so he stops working.

-Some people are able to ignore the hamster cage and some are not.
 I had a bad case of this for many years, but one day I realized that the thoughts were always the same, no matter how good or bad the work was.
 That day, I simply stopped listening to them.
+It that thought popped up, I would say (in my mind or out loud): I am not paying attention to this anymore.
 It took a few years to completely ignore them, but finally I was able to experiment wildly or do something truly ugly and shaky without hearing the sharp little voice in my head that said “That doesn’t work!
 That’s awful.
 That is a failure!”

 Live Fully, Imperfectly and Wildly!

-Anne Lamott has a manifesto on perfectionism in her wonderful book Bird by Bird.
-She says "It is the voice of the oppressor.
+Anne Lamott's manifesto on perfectionism: "It is the voice of the oppressor.
 It will keep you very scared and restless your entire life if you do not awaken, and fight back, and if you're an artist, it will destroy you…" I love Lamott's motto: "I get to live fully, wildly, imperfectly.
 That's why I'm alive."
 Ignore the inhibitory thoughts.
 Be simply yourself.
 Experiment!
 Love every moment of your extraordinary creativity!
 It is a joy and a gift, to ourselves and to our community, that we can spend time making things with our hearts, minds and hands.